Yellow Discharge During Pregnancy

 Other than the causes mentioned above, you may be infected by some other STDs which are not characterised by burning, itching or irritation.
 Any sight of grey, green, yellow discharge with an unpleasant smell is certainly something to worry about.

 How Is Yellow Discharge Treated?

-There are measures that could help reduce the amount of discomfort resulting from the discharge.
+There are various measures that could help reduce the amount of discomfort resulting from the discharge.
+Some of the home remedial measures that you can try are as follows –

-- Panty liners are great to help absorb the discharge if it is not caused by an infection.
+- You can use panty liners; panty liners can help absorb the discharge if it is not caused by an infection.

 - Avoid scented soaps, pads and toilet paper, hygiene sprays, and tight-fitting pants.